Configure an HTTPS virtual server to accept HTTP traffic

 - httpsRedirectUrl: All HTTP traffic received on the port specified in the -redirectFromPort parameter is redirected to this URL.
 For example, all HTTPS traffic received on http://www.example.com is redirected to https://www.sample.com.

-To configure HTTP to HTTPS redirect by using the NetScaler command line
+Configure HTTP to HTTPS redirect by using the CLI

 At the command prompt, type: